syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

         }
     }

-    //If Grouping is applied ,need to get the records DisplayElements of TopLevelGroup in view else
+    //If Grouping is applied, need to get the records DisplayElements of TopLevelGroup in view else
     {
         //Gets the records from DisplayElements